DevExpress/testcafe/CONTRIBUTING.md

 -   The TestCafe package includes a linter and rules for that linter.
 Lint your code before you submit it.

 Please keep in mind that the team may **suspend or reject** pull requests.
-There are multiple reasons why this could happen:
+There are multiple reasons why this can happen:

 -   Failure to meet [code contribution](#contribute-code) requirements.
 -   Poor quality code.
 -   Other [development priorities](https://testcafe.io/402949/roadmap) may take precedence.

-Please also note that we do not merge pull requests until the changes have been documented.
+Please also note that we do not merge pull requests until the changes are documented.